AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 * Upload an asset from Workfront and send it to frame for review and approval - Coming soon?

-### Review and approval assets
+### Approve assets

-Frame.io connected asset stakeholders can review and approve inside the frame viewer with comments syncing to workfront update stream, decisions, ect
+Frame.io connected asset stakeholders can review and approve inside the Frame.io viewer with comments syncing to Workfront update stream, decisions, etc.

 <!-- include screenshot from frame.io-->

-you can access the Frame.io veiewer from whereever you work
+you can access the Frame.io viewer from whenever you work

-**Review and approve assets from Frame.io** how they are notified
+**Approve assets from Frame.io** how they are notified

+make a decision - approve, approve with changes, needs work

-**Review and approve assets from Workfront** how they are notified
+**Approve assets from Workfront** how they are notified

 Home Awaiting my approval widget